ggonnella/textformats/README.md

-Given a format definition in a simple declarative language (TF-Spec), the library provides functions for switching from the textual representation of data ("encoded string") to the actual data which the text represents ("decoded data") and vice-versa.
+Given a format definition in a simple declarative language (TF-Spec), the library provides functions for switching from the string representation of data ("encoded string") to the actual data which the text represents ("decoded data") and vice-versa.

 The library aims at allowing rapid prototyping of libraries for supporting